iriusrisk/OpenThreatModel/README.md

 <tr></tr>
 <tr>
-<td>trustZone</td>
+<td>id</td>
 <td>string</td>
 <td>
-Id of the element in which this component is currently enclosed.
-It can be either a trust zone or another component.
-It should contain an attribute name stating the component type to avoid ambiguity</td>
+Id of the element in which this component is currently enclosed.</td>
 <td>

-    trustZone: private
+    id: private

 </td>
 </tr>

 <tr></tr>
 <tr>
-<td>component</td>
+<td>type</td>
 <td>string</td>
-<td>Id of the element in which this component is currently enclosed.
-It can be either a trust zone or another component.
-It should contain an attribute name stating the component type to avoid ambiguity</td>
+<td>Type of the element in which this component is currently enclosed.
+It can be either a trust zone or another component.</td>
 <td>

-    component: web-server
+    type: trustZone

 </td>
 </tr>